Alastair is a Professor in the Department of Biology at Dalhousie University.

 Tommy was a PhD student in the Roger Lab at Dalhousie University, and co-supervised by us.
-He works on the adaptation to high salinities by the halophilic protozoa Pharyngomonas and Halocafeteria.
-Analysis of their transcriptomes and/or genomes will give insights on how these obligate halophiles have adapted to extreme environments with respect to gene content, gene expression and the amino acid composition of their inferred proteome (Harding et al. 2016, 2017).
+He studied the adaptation to extremely high salinities in halophilic protozoa, using Halocafeteria and Pharyngomonas as models.
+Analysis of their transcriptomes (and the genome of Halocafeteria) revealed how these obligate halophiles have adapted to extreme environments with respect to gene content, gene expression and the amino acid composition of their inferred proteome (Harding et al. 2016, 2017).
 He also led work to confirm the life cycle of Pharyngomonas (Harding et al. 2013).
 Tommy is now a Forensic Biologist at the Laboratoire de Sciences Judiciaires et de Médecine Légale in Quebec.

 Robyn graduated with her BSc with honours in Marine Biology at Dalhousie University in 2014, then completed her Masters in the Simpson Lab (and co-supervised by Robert Scheibling) in 2016.
 Her research involved Paramoeba invadens, a pathogenic amoeba causing mass mortalities of the common green sea urchin along the Atlantic Coast of Nova Scotia.
 During her Masters research Robyn developed and applied a gene-based PCR/qPCR assay to monitor Paramoeba invadens populations in the environment (Buchwald et al. 2018).
 Robyn is now in veterinary practice.

 Claire is an honours student, examining the biodiversity of halophilic ciliates, and especially testing an hypothesis of biogeographic isolation within the obligately halophilic Trimyema species complex.

-A former undergraduate student & volunteer in the Simpson Lab, Will is now doing his Masters at the University of Alberta.
+A former undergraduate student & volunteer in the Simpson Lab, Will then went to undertake a Masters at the University of Alberta.
 In his time in the Simpson Lab, Will examined environmental samples from solar salterns, which led to the isolation and characterization of a new species of extremely halotolerant heteroloboseid, Tulamoeba bucina (Kirby et al. 2015).

 Aaron examined deep-level eukaryote evolution from morphological and molecular phylogenetic standpoints.
 His major work was the detailed characterisation of the cytoskeleton of apusomonads, breviates and ancyromonads, poorly studied protozoa that appear to be important ‘deep branches’ in the eukaryotic tree, along with phylogenomic analyses based on transcriptome data (Heiss et al. 2011, 2013a, 2013b, 2018).
 He completed his PhD in 2012, and after short postdoc positions in the Simpson lab then Tsukubsa University, is now a postdoc at the American Museum of Natural History, working with Eunsoo Kim.